-Explore the cities of Benin you can't miss
+Explore the cities in Benin you can't miss while traveling

-The cities in Benin are not too big, with the largest being Cotonou with a population of 670,000 people and the capital, Porto-Novo, as well as Parakou and Godomey with a little over 250,000 people each.
+The cities in Benin are not too big, with the largest being Cotonou with a population of 670,000 people and the capital, Porto-Novo.
+The list for Benin major cities also includes Parakou and Godomey with a little over 250,000 people each.

 The small country of Benin in Africa is perhaps one of the least known nations in the continent.
 That is probably due to its small size and its location between other bigger countries such as Nigeria or Ghana in an area often perceived as tumultuous.